kumu/docs/enterprise/single-sign-on.md

   - [Microsoft Azure](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-single-sign-on-non-gallery-applications)
   - [Google Suite](https://support.google.com/a/answer/6087519?hl=en)

-  When setting up your app, you can use `Kumu` as the app name, and for the Entity ID, you should enter the following, replacing `organization-username` with the username of your Kumu organization account:
+  When setting up your app, you can use `Kumu` as the app name, and for the Entity ID, you should enter the following, replacing `organization-username` with the username of your Kumu organization:

   ```
   https://example.kumuenterprise.com/organization-username